Lluís Carreras

-Lluís Carreras Ferrer (born 24 September 1972) is a Spanish retired footballer who played mostly as a left back but also as a defensive midfielder, currently a manager.
+Lluís Carreras Ferrer (born 24 September 1972) is a Spanish retired footballer who played mostly as a left-back but also as a defensive midfielder, currently a manager.

 He started his professional career with Barcelona, without much success, and went on to amass La Liga totals of 169 matches and eight goals in representation of six other clubs.
-He added 149 games and 25 goals in Segunda División, over six seasons.
+He added 149 games and 25 goals in the Segunda División, over six seasons.

 After retiring, Carreras became a coach and guided Sabadell to promotion to Segunda División in his first full season.
 After three years there, he also managed Mallorca, Zaragoza and Gimnàstic de Tarragona, all of them in the Spanish second tier.

 Playing career

 Born in Sant Pol de Mar, Barcelona, Catalonia, Carreras was a product of FC Barcelona's famed youth system, La Masia.
 He made his first-team debut on 4 April 1993 in a 3–0 home win against CD Logroñés, in what would be his only La Liga match of the season.

 After two loans with interesting playing time, at Real Oviedo and Racing de Santander, Carreras returned to Barça.
 Although he appeared regularly in 1995–96's league, they came out empty in silverware.

 Carreras then lived his most steady period at RCD Mallorca, although never an undisputed starter.
-He achieved top-flight promotion in his first season, then proceeded to make roughly over 100 overall appearances.
+He achieved top-flight promotion in his first season, totalling 128 competitive appearances during his spell in the Balearic Islands.

-Subsequently, Carreras had similar experiences with both Atlético Madrid and Deportivo Alavés. after featuring regularly in both clubs' promotion from the Segunda División, he saw very little time in the following campaigns; in between, he spent 2003–04 with Real Murcia also in the top division.
+Subsequently, Carreras had similar experiences with both Atlético Madrid and Deportivo Alavés. after featuring regularly in both clubs' promotion from the Segunda División, he saw very little time the following campaigns; in between, he spent 2003–04 with Real Murcia also in the top division.

 Carreras' career would end on a sour note: when playing for the Basque side, he clashed with eccentric owner/chairman/manager Dmitry Piterman.
-Teammate Roberto Bonano, who stepped up in his defense, was also suspended; both retired shortly afterwards.
+Teammate Roberto Bonano, who stepped up in his defence, was also suspended; both retired shortly afterwards.